Update: How to Pass the AWS Solutions Architect Professional Exam

 Here are my two top takeaways from the experience:

-Scott does an amazing job helping you answer specific questions with their appropriate answers.
-He also offers a sound methodology for breaking questions into manageable parts and helps you understand the use cases for some of the lesser-known AWS services.
+You learn how to address specific questions with their appropriate answers and also a sound methodology for breaking questions into manageable parts.
+The program also helps you understand the use cases for some of the lesser-known AWS services.
+It’s multi-dimensional and extremely in-depth in light of this recent platform merger.

 When I took the exam, I passed with seven or eight questions to spare.
-That’s why you really need to go through both platforms because they truly complement one another through the material each offers.
-I think the combination of both was the secret to my success.
+That’s why you really need to go through a really stringent training program, like this newly combined one from A Cloud Guru.
+I believe this blend of information was the secret to my success.
+Now you can access the AWS training information from both platforms in one place: A Cloud Guru.

 2. Practice Time Management